Decorated Veteran’s Injuries Prompt New Mission to Help Others

 Under heavy mortar fire in Afghanistan, Gretchen Evans was thrown headfirst into a bunker while trying to get her troops to safety.
-Days later she woke up with a traumatic brain injury and permanent hearing loss, ending her 27-year military career.
-However, through a lot of hard work, she carried her tenaciousness forward into her civilian life, where she now serves as a mentor, coach and community activist.
+Days later she woke up with a traumatic brain injury and permanent hearing loss, ending her 27-year military career as one of the most decorated women veterans in U.S. history.
+Despite these setbacks, she persevered and applied her unwavering determination to civilian life, where she now serves as a mentor, coach and community activist.

-“But very soon I knew that serving in the military was going to be a career for me,” she said.
+“But very soon I knew that serving in the military was going to be a career for me,” she says.
 “I loved the camaraderie, the structure, the sense of mission and purpose, and that I was contributing to something greater than myself.”

 Navigating the military as a woman

-“As a female command sergeant major, it was challenging because there were not many of us, and finding role models was difficult,” Evans said.
+“As a female command sergeant major, it was challenging because there were not many of us, and finding role models was difficult,” Evans says.
 “What did work for me was that when I encountered good leadership, I worked hard to take those traits and apply them to my own leadership style.
 Gender was not a factor in this process.”

 An unplanned transition to civilian life

 “I spent almost my entire adult life in the military, and it is a very different lifestyle than most people encounter.
-Learning to navigate the civilian lifestyle took some real effort on my part,” she said.
+Learning to navigate the civilian lifestyle took some real effort on my part,” she says.
 “Again, there were not many examples to follow for transitioning to civilian life.”

 She also founded and formed an adaptive racing team, Team Unbroken, and competed in the World’s Toughest Race: Eco-Challenge Fiji, a long multiday expedition that was filmed and is streaming on Amazon Prime Video.

 “We continue to race.
 But more importantly, we speak nationwide about our personal and team story.
-Everyone on the team has a life-altering injury, illness or trauma with which they live,” she said.
+Everyone on the team has a life-altering injury, illness or trauma with which they live,” she says.
 “In the telling of our stories and demonstrating through competition, our hope is to inspire people with wounds visible or invisible to not let their injuries, illnesses or traumas define who they are or what they can accomplish.”

 “You are never too old to try something new.
-I think the beauty of aging is that you have wisdom and know that the world can offer adventure, knowledge and happiness.
-Find what makes you happy — and do that while staying open to attempting new things to see if they increase your joy of living.
+I think the beauty of aging is that you have wisdom and know that the world can offer adventure, knowledge and happiness,” she says.
+“Find what makes you happy — and do that while staying open to attempting new things to see if they increase your joy of living.
 Live well and incorporate a way to give back to others.”

 Aaron Kassraie writes about issues important to military veterans and their families for AARP.
 He also serves as a general assignment reporter.
 Kassraie previously covered U.S. foreign policy as a correspondent for the Kuwait News Agency’s Washington bureau and worked in news gathering for USA Today and Al Jazeera English.